Comprehensive Documentation - Version 2.0

 database.default.port = 3306

-Note: To reset database you can use these commands php spark delete:tables and php spark migrate
+Note: To reset database you can use these commands php spark recreate:tables

 htdocs, www, or public_html).